How The CORONAVIRUS (COVID-19) Is Affecting Me & The Whole Self-Publishing Industry

 Buy Cheaper Bread, But BUY It

 And before I end this written bawl, I’d like to ask you all to try and preserve as many jobs as you can given your circumstances.
-I’m fighting for my own employees and emailed all my clients literally begging them to help me save as many jobs as possible and I did so because I now understand that paralyzing the economy will have an unprecedented impact on all of us.
+I emailed all my clients literally begging them to help me save as many jobs as possible, and I did so because I now understand that paralyzing the economy will have an unprecedented impact on all of us.

 What’s life if you don’t pull your shorts down and slide on the ice once in a while?
 I already got a few angry replies telling me to mind my business, but I still need to try.
 Solidarity needs action.